MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 audience: Admin
 ---

-# Billing model differences
+# Consumption model

-Tenants subscribe to Workplace Analytics through one of the following billing models:

-* **Consumption model** &ndash; The tenant pays Microsoft a fee that is based on the volume of query usage.
-* **Per-user-per-month (PUPM) model** &ndash; The tenant pays Microsoft a monthly fee that is based on the number of licensed users.
+Effective October 2021, the Microsoft Viva Insights SKU replaced the Microsoft Workplace Analytics SKU.

+You can subscribe a tenant to using the advanced insights and tools in Workplace Analytics through the Consumption model where the tenant consumes capacity units based on their volume of query usage.

-Your tenant's choice of billing model affects the appearance and behavior of the pages for creating and running queries and of the [query results](../use/view-download-and-export-query-results.md) page.
-Analysts will see differences as described in [Consumption-model billing](#consumption-model-billing) and [Per-user-per-month (PUPM) billing](#per-user-per-month-pupm-billing).
+The appearance and behavior of the pages used to create and run queries and of the [query results](../use/view-download-and-export-query-results.md) page will differ based on your tenant's SKU subscription.

-## Consumption-model billing
+## Tenant analysts

-In this model, there is no minimum monthly licensing cost for your organization; rather, all fees are based on the running of queries.
-Each query that you run consumes a number of "units," based on the following factors:
+In this model, each query that an analyst runs consumes a few "units" based on the following factors:

-* the number of measured employees being analyzed
+* The number of measured employees being analyzed
-* the number of weeks of data included in the query output for each measured employee
+* The number of weeks of data included in the query output for each measured employee
-* the number of base metrics in the query
+* The number of base metrics in the query
-* which base metrics are used.
-(Metrics are arranged into "price tiers"; metrics in higher price tiers consume more units than metrics in lower price tiers.
-For more information, see [Consumption model details](#consumption-model-details).)
+* Which base metrics are used, which are arranged in price tiers; metrics in higher price tiers consume more units than metrics in lower price tiers (see [Consumption model details](#consumption-model-details) for details)

-As you design a query, Workplace Analytics uses these factors to calculate the cost of the query.
-Within the query editor, you can see the estimated number of units that the query &ndash; in its current state &ndash; would consume.
+As you design a query, Viva Insights in Workplace Analytics uses these factors to calculate the cost of the query.
+Within the query editor, you can see the estimated number of units that the query will consume in its current state.
 This number is updated as you edit the query:

 ![units per query](../images/wpa/tutorials/conmod-credits-2.png)

 In the bar above the estimated query cost, you can see how many units remain in your tenant's account.
 Analysts can continue to run queries as long as this balance remains above zero units.

-### Consumption model details
+## Consumption model details

-In a consumption-model tenant, queries consume "units" as they are run.
+In a consumption-model tenant, queries consume "units" when you run them.
 Usage calculation is as follows:

 **units consumed** = **A** * **B** * **C** * **D**

 The terms in this formula are as follows:

 * **A = users**

    This is the number of users whom the query will analyze.
-Also see [User scope in usage calculations](#user-scope-in-usage-calculations).

 * **B = metrics**